JuanAntonioReyes/PokeStatCalculator/README.md

 - Click on a Pokemon to display its data (You can sort the Pokemon list by clicking in the table titles)

-- Enter a level and the app will calculate the stats of the Pokemon on that level based on the base stats (The highest and lowest base stat will be marked)
+- Enter a level and the app will calculate the stats of the Pokemon on that level based on the base stats (The highest and lowest base stats will be marked)